SoFi Review: No-Fee Checking and Savings With Perks

 About SoFi Bank

-Social Finance, Inc. — more commonly known as SoFi — is an online financial technology and services company.
-SoFi is built around the idea of community, and its objective is to help its members reach their financial goals.
-SoFi has greatly broadened its product and service line and now offers products for borrowing, investing, spending, saving and protecting assets.
+Until early 2022, SoFi was a digital personal finance company and not a bank.
+However, the company recently received regulatory approval and is now known as SoFi Bank, National Association.
+Nevertheless, SoFi is still built around the idea of community, and its objective is to help its members reach their financial goals.
+SoFi Bank offers products for borrowing, investing, spending, saving and protecting assets.

 SoFi Banking Products